Self-publishing is a viable way to go if:

 - you have a specific publishing goal in mind

-- you understand the pros and cons of self-publishing
+- you understand the pros and cons of being your own publisher

 - you’ve researched the self-publishing firms carefully